 A Public Safety Zone is no longer in place in the Wombat State Forest, however, some areas remain closed due to storm damage and ongoing recovery works.

 Please adhere to any localised closures for your safety and the safety of staff and contractors who are undertaking storm recovery work in the Wombat State Forest.
-Please be aware that heavy machinery will be operating while storm debris management and road repair works continue.
+Please be aware that heavy machinery will be operating when storm debris management and road repair works resume.

 Read more information about:

-A Public Safety Zone will be in place from March 25, 2022 until June 30, 2022 to undertake the treatment of fire killed hazardous trees along Lady Talbot Drive, Marysville, and adjoining tracks and recreational reserves.
+A Public Safety Zone is currently in place to undertake the treatment of fire killed hazardous trees along Lady Talbot Drive, Marysville, and adjoining tracks and recreational reserves.

 Read the Victoria Government Gazette which includes public land closure maps.

 Changing weather conditions can affect tracks, roads, river crossings and trees.
 Be careful even where closures are not in place.